rbowsley/lamplighthelp/source/21-1-2_Comms_Module-_Types_of_Logged_Comm.markdown

 # 21.1.2 {{Comm}}s Module: Types of Logged {{Comm}}

 > You can flag logged {{comm}}s by type.
-Your System Administrator can edit the this list of types
+Your System Administrator can edit and add to this list of types